Siphon880gh/devbrain/AI System Engineer/Concept Primer - 3. How to choose a model and download.md

 ### Model Types
 - Text, Vision, etc
+	- Vision can perform visual recognition, image reasoning, captioning, and answering general questions about an image
+- Eg. Llama 3.2-Vision Instruct which has 11B and 90B models

 ### Criteria to choose model
 - What is its use case: Eg. Vision makes sense for images, so a model like "Llama3.2-11B-Vision-Instruct" makes sense for images